 Whether it be fairytales, romantic novels, or rom-coms, they all tend to end one way.

-A boy meets a girl, the stars align, they fall madly in love, and the rest is history.
+A boy meets a girl, they fall madly in love, and the rest is history.

-We’re told that our perfect person is out there and when the time is right they will fall into our lives, make our dreams come true… THE END.
+We’re told that when the time is right the perfect person will fall into our lives and make our dreams come true… THE END.

 But where did this belief even come from?